CarlSanch/NIU-Computer-Science/CSCI 466/Assignment 10/README.md

 Notes
 ▶ The grading for this will be done by compiling and running this program on turing and/or hopper.
 If your program does not compile and run properly on turing and hopper, you will not receive credit, so make sure to test it there.

 ▶ If your program needs any flags other than the ones used in the examples of gcc/g++ in the slides in order to compile, you need to let us know when you submit.

 ▶ Don’t forget to document your code.

 ▶ It is not a requirement that every feature be implemented with a single query.
 You can break the tasks down into smaller queries if you find it makes solving the problem easier.

 ▶ As always, you should be submitting your own work.
 Do not try to cheat or plagiarize other people’s programs.
-CSCI 466 Assignment 10 (Spring 2021) 2 of 2

 What to turn in?
 Submit, through Blackboard, the following:

 ▶ Your C++ source code, in a file called books.cc.

 ▶ Any other source code or header files your program needs in order to compile.

 Schema for henrybooks

 For your convenience, I have included information on the schema of henrybooks below:
 Table Field Type Null Key Default Extra

 Author AuthorNum decimal(2,0) NO PRI NULL

 AuthorLast char(12) YES NULL

 AuthorFirst char(10) YES NULL

 Book BookCode char(4) NO PRI NULL

 Title char(40) YES NULL

 PublisherCode char(3) YES NULL

 Type char(3) YES NULL

 Price decimal(8,2) YES NULL

 Paperback char(1) YES NULL

 Branch BranchNum decimal(2,0) NO PRI NULL

 BranchName char(50) YES NULL

 BranchLocation char(50) YES NULL

 NumEmployees decimal(2,0) YES NULL

 Inventory BookCode char(4) NO PRI

 BranchNum decimal(2,0) NO PRI 0

 OnHand decimal(2,0) YES NULL

-Publisher PublisherCode char(3) NO PRI NULL PublisherName char(25) YES NULL
+Publisher PublisherCode char(3) NO PRI NULL

+PublisherName char(25) YES NULL

 City char(20) YES NULL

 Wrote BookCode char(4) NO PRI

 AuthorNum decimal(2,0) NO PRI 0

 Sequence decimal(2,0) YES NULL